arduino/arduino-builder/README.md

 * `-core-api-version`: Optional, defaults to "10600".
 The version of the Arduino IDE which is using this tool.

-* `-logger`: Optional, can be "human" or "machine".
+* `-logger`: Optional, can be "human", "humantags" or "machine".
 Defaults to "human".
+If "humantags" the messages are qualified with a prefix that indicates their level (info, debug, error).
 If "machine", messages emitted will be in a format which the Arduino IDE understands and that it uses for I18N.

 * `-version`: if specified, prints version and exits.